typefacedesign/document-driven-typedesign/ux/userjourneys.md

 **DC: Other things to go into a question's interface: Tips?
 Examples?
 Highlighting of what to look at?**

 **DC: Can Compare mode work during testing?
 Pablo asked about testing beta versions of a family over time, so perhaps being able to run tests in pair mode would also be good.
 The way I wrote the above Compare made, makes it really a Browse mode... like for an additional toolbar to slide down from the primary one.
-Perhaps the toolbar could stay there and be used to 2-up/opacity/mask a testing area?**
+Perhaps the toolbar could stay there and be used to 2-up/opacity/mask a testing area?
+I have adjusted the user scenarios like this.**

 **DC: The Browse mode allows users to enter customer previewing text.
 Designers often create text to enter using  'generator' tools (like <http://www.adhesiontext.com> (with Devanagari mode, <http://www.adhesiontext.com/devanagari>), <http://libretext.org/>, <http://justanotherfoundry.com/generator>, <http://www.urtd.net/blog/typable>, and perhaps others) where they input a small number of characters they have, select a language, and the dictionary of that language is stripped to only include words that can be made with the given characters.
 I expect all text in test documents will be contentEditable, and that in Dave's test documents he can use JS to define a string once and repeat it in the test series.
 It would be good for our Chris user to be able to define the inputs to a test text generator (almost all those I listed are libre, and the others acn be used as web APIs I think) and store these with cached versions of their outputs, and have them included in the Browser text dropdown.
 It would also be good for Dave to be able to apply a class to HTML elements in his tests to which these outputs can be applied as substitute contents.**

+*DC: Dan also brought up (a) printing and (b) non-latin.
+For (b) I think the Dave persona takes care of this, since such a user can add a series of tests using whatever langauge text they like.
+For (a) I guess that a good Print CSS file will do the trick, and then (with the appropriate JS keybinding library) it should be fast to key answers to the test that are already decided.
+How should printing be handled in the UI?*